Remember You (album): Writing and production

-The seven singles released in anticipation of the album generally favored uptempo, dance-pop compositions - as showcased in "Dreamed a Dream", "Nonfiction", "Summer Again", and "Mask" - with "Ohia no Ki" being the only original ballad used as a single.
-The album marks Hajime Kato and Hisashi Koyama's first collaborations with her, along with the return of Kazuhito Kikuchi, who last worked with Hamasaki for her 2006 album Secret.
-While Yuta Nakano arranged the majority of the album, both Atsushi Sato and Takehito Shimizu were brought back as arrangers for "23rd Monster", having worked with the singer for her last two releases - Made in Japan, and Trouble.
+Remember you includes Hajime Kato and Hisashi Koyama's first collaborations with Hamasaki, along with the return of Kazuhito Kikuchi, who last worked with Hamasaki for her 2006 album Secret.
+While Yuta Nakano arranged the majority of the album, both Atsushi Sato and Takehito Shimizu were brought back as arrangers for "23rd Monster", having worked with the singer for Made in Japan and Trouble.

-Lyrically, Hamasaki explores various subjects, with the overall themes being feelings of loneliness, dissonance, and self-doubt.
+Lyrically, Hamasaki explores various subjects through the album, touching upon themes of loneliness, dissonance, and self-doubt.
 "Dreamed a Dream" contrasts aggressive 90s-inspired beats with a contemplative set of lyrics; the singer openly reflects on her work, and the perceived limitations she has at this point in her career.
-This line of thinking is continued in the later-released "23rd Monster", Hamasaki also accusing herself of having grown complacent before naming herself as the "monster" the title refers to ("Doing only what you have to, choosing surrender rather than fight/You're also a 'monster'").
+This line of thinking is continued in the later-released "23rd Monster", Hamasaki accusing herself of having grown complacent before naming herself as the "monster" the title refers to ("Doing only what you have to, choosing surrender rather than fight/You're also a 'monster'").
 The song continues to address both herself and faceless detractors, the heavy pop-rock foundation of the song underscoring the conclusion of needing to take back control of her own career.

-It could be said that both "Nonfiction" and "Summer Again" are societal commentaries on COVID-19, with the former song criticizing the spread of false news, and the latter being a call to "take back the summer" together after two years of pandemic isolation measures; while "Mask" portrays itself as a personal reflection on being faced with contrasting ideals and wants, Hamasaki wondering if to be shielded from something means being manipulated, or protected.

-Hamasaki consistently posted online about writing and recording the album between different concert projects, such as between TA Summer Party 2022 dates, and during rehearsals for both the last date of Asia Tour 2021-2022 A: 23rd Monster and Countdown Live 2022–2023: Remember You.
+Hamasaki wrote and recorded the album between concert tours, which included TA Summer Party 2022, Asia Tour 2021-2022 A: 23rd Monster, and Countdown Live 2022–2023: Remember You.
 The creative process was noted to be rigorous, with Hamasaki at one point posting that "Just because a song is finished, doesn't mean it'll see the light of day", and "I wonder how many times I've created and destroyed things over the past year, and how many songs there will be when I'm done with all of them".
 Ultimately, while the initial announcement of the album listed 12 tracks, the final tracklist confirmed 14 tracks in total.